 - Ring Doorbell has low voltage

-- Changed your Wi-Fi password
+- You changed your Wi-Fi password

 Ring Doorbell Has Low Voltage

 Ring Pro requires a voltage of 3,900 mV from a power source that emits a minimum of 16 VAC.
 If your transformer supplies less voltage, you will need to upgrade your equipment.

-If your transformer is 16 VAC or more and you still have issues powering your device, you can call Ring’s support line to request a Pro Power Cable.
+If your transformer is 16 VAC or more and you still have issues powering your device, call Ring’s support line to request a Pro Power Cable.

 You Changed Your Wi-Fi Password